MR-ant1/API-Backend-rrss/README.md

 <details>
 <summary>INSTRUCTIONS</summary>

- 1. First install Visual Studio Code, docker, some client (like "Thunder", "Postman" or "Insomnia") and MongoDB Compass.
-Here I leave the links to download each one. (as client, can be downloaded Postman or Insomnia, or install thunder from the extensions area in visual studio)
+ 1. First install Visual Studio Code, Docker, some client (like "Thunder", "Postman" or "Insomnia") and MongoDB Compass.
+Here I leave the links to download each of them (as client, it can be downloaded Postman or Insomnia, or install thunder from the extensions area in visual studio).
 - <a href=https://www.docker.com/products/docker-desktop/ >Docker Desktop </a>
 - <a href=https://www.mongodb.com/try/download/compass > MongoDB Compass</a>
 - <a href=https://www.postman.com/downloads/ > Postman</a>